 - Wheel guards

-Today, Burley is almost synonymous with bicycle trailers.
+Today, Burley is almost synonymous with bicycle trailers for kids.
 Their products are known for setting the standard for durability, safety, and thoughtful design.

 Some things that set them apart include a 3-5 year warranty period, personalized customer service, and a deep catalog of spare parts.